broadinstitute/2024-09-27-python-intro-lesson/episodes/data-visualisation.md

 :::::::::::::::::::::::::::::::::::::::::: spoiler

-## Setup instructions this session does not include Episode 7
+## Setup instructions if your Google Drive is not mounted

 You'll need to load the library `pandas` and make your google drive accessible:
 ```python